 Why limit vitamin-packed sweet potatoes to lunch and dinner?
 This nourishing sweet potato breakfast bowl is not only the best addition alongside your collagen-spiked latte, but it provides plenty of slow-to-digest carbohydrates to fuel the day ahead.
-You’ve got lots of Christmas shopping to do, after all.
+You’ve got a busy day ahead of you, after all.

 Build A Better Breakfast Bowl

 The standard American diet (aptly abbreviated as SAD) is filled with sugar-laden simple carbohydrates (and even worse, glyphosate), particularly when it comes to breakfast foods.